4 Best Purchasing Cards (P-cards)

 When researching the best purchasing cards, we took various factors into consideration, such as cost, terms, qualifications, and control.
 We also looked at access to reporting and analytics and the convenience of their online account management system.

-- Small business credit cards: Small business credit cards allow you to float expenses while growing your business.
+- Small Business Credit Cards: Small business credit cards allow you to float expenses while growing your business.
 Cards that are the best fit give you opportunities to save money with low introductory and ongoing interest rates, relevant rewards, and grow your credit score.
+Check out our selections for the best small business credit cards for options.

-- Prepaid business cards: A prepaid business card requires that you preload funds onto the card whenever the total available funds become low.
-It has lower qualifications than a small business credit card or a p-card.
+- Prepaid Business Cards: A prepaid business card requires that you preload funds into the card whenever the total available funds become low.
+It has lower qualifications than a small business credit card.
+To find options, see our roundup for the top-ranking prepaid business cards.

-- Secured business credit cards: Secured business credit cards are a good option for those who cannot qualify for a nonsecured card due to poor credit, low credit score, or lack of credit history.
+- Secured Business Credit Cards: Secured business credit cards are a good option for those who cannot qualify for a nonsecured card due to poor credit, low credit score, or lack of credit history.
 In time and with consistent on-time payments, you can grow your credit score and qualify for a nonsecured card.
+Here are some of the leading secured business credit cards that you may consider.

 Bottom Line